NEUROIMAGING / COMPUTED TOMOGRAPHY

 - benign oligemia (persistent occlusion usually doesn’t lead to infarction in this area)

-- infarction core (irreversibly damaged tissue)
+- infarct core (irreversibly damaged tissue)

 - penumbra (tissue that can be rescued by recanalization therapy)